-In 2018, ADM continued to map our South American soybean supply chain and create action plans that incorporate elements of our Human Rights Policy.
-In particular, supplier contracts in Brazil have been updated to include a clause prohibiting exploitation and human rights violations; furthermore, suppliers were sent training documents which outline our Human Rights Policy and the No Exploitation portion of our Commitment to No-Deforestation.
+In 2018 and 2019, ADM continued to map our South American soybean supply chain and create action plans that incorporate elements of our Human Rights Policy.
+In particular, supplier contracts in Brazil have been updated to include a clause prohibiting exploitation and human rights violations; furthermore, suppliers are being sent training documents which outline our Human Rights Policy and the No Exploitation portion of our Commitment to No-Deforestation.

-Please refer to our Sustainability Progress Tracker for more information on our progress on Sustainable Soy initiatives.
+Please refer to our Sustainability Progress Tracker and 2019 Soy Progres Report for more information on our progress on Sustainable Soy initiatives.